 Ah, Grade 4.
 My mom wanted us to learn how to play music but we were too poor to buy a keyboard.
 One day, though, Ma came home from Cebu with a guitar.
 It’s worth 900 pesos, she told us, but I was too young to gauge whether that’s mahal or not.

-I suffered from asthma as a kid.
+I suffered from asthma when I was a kid.
 I was too young to remember the severity of the attacks, but I do remember being fed some concoction that involved buntot ng butiki and dahon ng kalachuchi.
 I don’t remember the taste at all — maybe it wasn’t that bad?
 I dunno.

 When I started school I realized that I preferred staying indoors.
 I didn’t mind missing the outdoor fun.
 I was always the most useless player in a game anyway.
 The only “sport” I excelled at was hula-hoops.
 I swear, baks, nobody could ever beat me at hula-hoops.